It’s time for me to come clean.

 That wasn’t all.
 As I shared earlier, I relapsed badly with culprit carbs.

-Back then, I writhed in shame and embarrassment.
+Back then, I writhed in shame, mortification and embarrassment.

-I was falling off the wagon over and over again!
+I kept falling off the clean-carbs wagon over and over again!

 Simply put, I felt like a fraud.

 Despite my repeated efforts to get back on track, Crazy Cravings™ — mostly for processed carbs — kept seizing and controlling me.

 Much to my horror, my Crazy Carb Cravings sent me careening down a deep, dark path.